SMPTE/ris-osvp-metadata-camdkit/index.md

   tracking samples
   - "videoIn": The tracking device has an external video signal that is triggering the capture of tracking samples
-  - "ptp": The tracking device is locked to a PTP master
+  - "ptp": The tracking device is locked to a PTP leader
   - "ntp": The tracking device is locked to an NTP server